 – Tara Simon

-Use your diaphragm (or as our teacher Miss Leanne calls it big belly breath).
+Use your diaphragm (we like to call it a “big belly breath”).
 Proper singing techniques involve your whole body.
 Relying solely on your vocal chords to hit notes in a song will cause pain and strain, and if you feel any pain you are not using proper technique, and you are potentially causing damage.
 In order to sing using your diaphragm you need to have good posture to access that part of your body whether you are standing or sitting.

 Correct breathing techniques in voice lessons is the most important skill to learn.
 There is a certain idea where in a song we should try to sing as much of the song as we can without taking a breath, and this is not a good idea.
 Your singing teacher will work with you to plan your breaths accordingly so you will have enough air to hit the notes and to finish the note without cutting it short or trailing off (which can be detrimental in an audition or on-stage performance).
 So in this case, it’s actually required in voice lessons to just relax and breathe.

 It’s like stretching before working out.
 Remember your vocal chords are a muscle.
 Doing vocal warm-ups are going to make you sound better, the warm-ups will remind you and your teacher of things you need to focus attention to, and it helps expand your range, as well as figuring out where your comfortable range lies.
 Vocal warm-ups also help connect your chest voice (low range) to your head voice- (higher notes).
 Most vocal warm-ups also create an opportunity to help with your vowel formation, which we will get to later.
 Even a quick vocal warm-up is better than none, and they should be done every time before you sing.